Skip to content

 Surface and hydrologic process research at the U uses advanced field and lab techniques to investigate everything from watersheds and aquifers to source-to-sink sediment transport and land surface dynamics.
 Our research focuses on investigating a wide spectrum of topics in groundwater hydrology, isotope hydrology, bioremediation of groundwater, surface water dynamics, and environmental engineering.

-Academic Faculty:Brenda Bowen, Gabe Bowen, Thure Cerling, Randall Irmis, William Johnson, Paul Jewell, Jeffery Moore, and Kip Solomon.
+Academic Faculty:Brenda Bowen, Gabe Bowen, Thure Cerling, Randall Irmis, William Johnson, Paul Jewell, Jeffery Moore, Peter Lippert, and Kip Solomon.

 Isotopic Geochemistry and Biogeochemistry